shashisadasivan/EDMXTrimmer/README.md

 For example the D365FO OData specification in version 10.0.29 is a 30 MB .edmx file.
 If only one entity such as CustomersV3 is required, EDMXTrimmer can reduce the file size to less than 200 KB.

 ## Build
-EDMXTrimmer is a .Net Core 3.1 console application.
-It can be built with Visual Studio 2019 or with the .Net Core 3.1 SDK.
+EDMXTrimmer is a .Net 6 console application.
+It can be built with Visual Studio 2022 or with the .Net 6 SDK.

 ## Command line
 EDMXTrimmer can be run from the command line.